dszhusb/generative-morphology/src/markdown/Raup.md

 # WDT Shell Model

 **The WDT shell model is based on the description given in the book Theoretical Morphology the Concept and its Applications by David Raup.
-Raup described a simple system based**
+Raup described a simple system based on the following parameters**

 ---